mgpluscss/mgplus/readme.md

 ![](/demp/images/logo.svg)

-## Mg+ is a micro CSS library
+## Mg+ is a micro CSS library with many features

+### Striking the perfect balance in CSS

 Formerly called Milligram Plus, Mg+ was based on [milligram](https://github.com/milligram/milligram) which provides a minimal setup of styles for a fast and clean starting point

-**Mg+ is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity**
+Mg+ is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity

 ****Only one css file, around 55 KB minified****

-*This library is in active development, some breaking may occurs until next stable release including a new documentation portal*

-A complete documentation page will be available soon

 ### Demo page and production ready integrations